 - ◆ A credit must be used to the extent possible in the year it is generated and cannot be refunded, unless otherwise provided by law.
 The job development credit (South Carolina Code §12-10-80) and the job retraining credit (South Carolina Code §12-10-95) (both of which are credits against withholding tax) are refundable to the extent of withholding actually paid.
-The milk producer credit (South Carolina Code §12-6-3590) and the agricultural use of anhydrous ammonia credit (South Carolina Code §12-6-3582) (both of which are credits against income tax) are refundable. - Unless otherwise provided in the particular credit statute, the taxpayer may apply tax credits in Chapter 6 (The Income Tax Act) or Chapter 14 (Economic Impact Zone Community Development Act) in any order.

-NOTE: This provision does not include credits contained in other Chapters of Title 12, (e.g., Chapters 20, 65 and 67), or other titles in the South Carolina Code of Laws (e.g., Titles 6 and 11).

-- ◆ The taxpayer may apply a credit that is allowed for use against both income taxes and corporate license fees in any order, unless otherwise specifically provided, and against either the tax or license fee, or both, in any given year, subject to specific limitations in the applicable credit statute and South Carolina Code §12-6-3480(3). - No credit may be used more than once. - ◆ Any limitations on the total amount of liability for taxes or license fees that can be reduced by the use of a credit must be computed one credit at a time before another credit is used to reduce any remaining tax liability in Chapter 6 or license fee liability in Chapter 20.
+There are certain other credits (e.g. port volume credit, increase in purchase of SC grown products) that may be applied against withholding tax that are also refundable to the extent of withholding actually paid.
+The milk producer credit (South Carolina Code §12-6-3590) and the agricultural use of anhydrous ammonia credit (South Carolina Code §12-6-3582) (both of which are credits against income tax) are refundable. - Unless otherwise provided in the particular credit statute, the taxpayer may apply tax credits in Chapter 6 (The Income Tax Act) or Chapter 14 (Economic Impact Zone Community Development Act) in any order. - ◆ The taxpayer may apply a credit that is allowed for use against both income taxes and corporate license fees in any order, unless otherwise specifically provided, and against either the tax or license fee, or both, in any given year, subject to specific limitations in the applicable credit statute and South Carolina Code §12-6-3480(3). - No credit may be used more than once. - ◆ Any limitations on the total amount of liability for taxes or license fees that can be reduced by the use of a credit must be computed one credit at a time before another credit is used to reduce any remaining tax liability in Chapter 6 or license fee liability in Chapter 20.
 Accordingly, a taxpayer may choose to use a credit that does not have an income tax liability limitation before or after any credit with an income tax liability limitation, unless otherwise provided in either of the credit provisions.